 Why should you diversify your warehouse for split-case picking?

-It’s safe to say, COVID-19 has created new trends in consumer buying habits and global supply chain accessibility.
+It’s safe to say, COVID has created new trends in consumer buying habits and global supply chain accessibility.
 We can’t say for sure if these trends will last forever, but it’s better to be prepared to accommodate this shift for the long term.
 In the event there is a second wave of coronavirus, now is the time to evaluate your options to make this transition as seamless as possible.
-Shopping online is convenient, and this consumer trend won’t go away post-COVID-19.
+Shopping online is convenient, and this consumer trend isn't expected to go away.

 How can your warehouse accommodate split-case picking?